 Bachelor of Education (Early Childhood Education), Macquarie University

-Megan has extensive experience teaching a wide range of children with additional needs and is passionate about special education.
-Her courses provide rich examples of issues that can arise and evidence-based strategies for early childhood educators to implement.
-She manages STaR’s Childcare Placement and Support Program, which trains and mentors childcare staff to successfully include young children with disabilities in inclusive settings.
+Megan has extensive experience teaching people with disabilities and is a highly skilled special educator.
+Her courses provide rich examples of issues that can arise and evidence-based strategies for educators to implement.
+She manages the implementation of the STaR Model across early education, schools and post-school settings.
+Megan’s approach is to coach and mentor staff to facilitate successful lifelong learning and inclusion for people with disabilities.

 “There is never a dull moment.
 I still get a thrill out of children reaching their individual objectives and the delight of their teachers and families when they do.”